-Restoration of the greatest sedan BMW has ever made - the 2001 740i.
+Restoration of BMW's greatest sedan - the E38 740i M Sport.

 Unbolted seat rails to pull the seats and cleaned the carpets - Dr Beasley’s carpet cleaner, a drill brush attachment, and a Bissell Little Green extractor.
 New Lloyd’s floor mats.
 Epoxied a cracked seat rail cover.